Evenifudontbelieve

-Evenifudontbelieve (stylised as EVENIFUDONTBELIEVE) is the third album by Russel Whyte under his alias of Rustie.
+Evenifudontbelieve (stylised as EVENIFUDONTBELIEVE) is the third studio album by Russel Whyte under his alias of Rustie.
 It was released on 5 November 2015 by Warp.

 Production

 Tracks on Evenifudontbelieve were initially planned for an EP release, but Whyte felt that "there was so much with a similar vibe that it turned into an album pretty naturally."
 Whyte found that some of these tracks were getting good reactions in live settings and decided to skip an EP and organise the music into album length.

 Fact described the album as containing "squealing prog guitar over huge rising synths, turbo trance riffs over even quicker trap drums" as well as happy hardcore.

 Release

 Evenifudontbelieve was released on 5 November 2015 by the label Warp.
 A video for "First Mythz" premièred during Whyte's Reddit Ask Me Anything thread on 24 November 2015.
 The vinyl issue of the album was made available on March 18.